-For any ecommerce store owner, tripling sales is a big win.
-So if you have any inventory that tends to sell out, setting up these alerts is no-brainer.
+For any eCommerce store owner, tripling sales is a big win.
+So if you have any inventory that tends to sell out, setting up these alerts is a no-brainer.

 Digging into Back In Stock analytics opens up a whole new data category for your analytics that can help you can lower inventory risks and overhead.